-In determining whether an individual is an employee for payroll tax purposes, the Internal Revenue Service looks at twenty factors.
+In determining whether an individual is an employee for payroll tax purposes, the Internal Revenue Service (IRS) used to look at these twenty factors.

-These are the factors used by the IRS to determine whether a worker is a contractor or an employee.
+These are the factors the IRS has used in the past to determine whether a worker is a contractor or an employee.

 - The right of the employer to require compliance with instructions regarding working hours, how the work is to be performed, and type of equipment used;